CarecaRS/KagglePlaygroundSeriesS4E8/README.md

 !END OF IMPORTANT NOTICE!

-First naive model using sklearn `HistGradientBoostingClassifier` scores 0.86xx locally.
-Adjusting some hyperparameters I managed to get to 0.97824 local score, which after submission granted a 0.97828 score on site.
-Great news that the MCC scores match.
+File `mushrooms_09804.py` contains the code for a score 0.9804 in the leaderboards using `CatBoost`.
+Since I haven't got any good improvement with this algorithm I'm keeping this code apart from the main one and gonna work on `HistGradientBoostingClassifier` (from sklearn) algorithm.

-I tried another two naive classification models, namely `CatBoostClassifier` and `XGBoostClassifier`, the former performing 0.9725 score and the latter just around 0.85xx.
-The actual scores and the models' parameters can bee seen in 'registros_resultados.csv' for the scores and in 'registros_modelagem.txt' for the parameters in each and every instance recorded, both within 'registros' directory.
+I did a naive model using `XGBoostClassifier`, but after some tweaks my score didn't got anywhere near the ones obtained with `CatBoost` or `HistGradientBoostingClassifier`, so no more XGB modelling.

-I'm gonna try out some hyperparamenter tuning both in `CatBoostClassifier` and `HistGradientBoostingClassifier` in order to get a better score and maybe break the 0.98xx score threshold.
+The records about the respective algorithm scores and the models' parameters can bee seen in 'registros_resultados.csv' for the scores and in 'registros_modelagem.txt' for the hyperparameters in each and every instance recorded, both within 'registros' directory.

 ## Final score and classification
 To be seen yet.
 Let's see what my models can do here.